-A major hurdle in ensuring you consume pure water all the time, is checking the purity of the water.
-Is the water quality within the health standards?
-And how do you make sure that it’s not a risk to your health?
+A major hurdle in ensuring that you consume pure water all the time, is checking the purity of the water.
+Is the water quality within the health standards? how do you make sure that it’s not a risk to your health?
 How do you check the purity of water that you drink every day?

 Let us take a look at the different kinds of technologies used to purify water and which to use based on the kind of water one has access to.